-The management of the City of East Palo Alto is responsible for establishing and maintaining a system of internal accounting control.
-In fulfilling this responsibility, estimates and judgments by management are required to assess the expected benefits and related costs of control procedures.
-The objectives of a system are to provide management with reasonable, but not absolute, assurance that assets are safeguarded against loss from unauthorized use or disposition, and that transactions are executed in accordance with management's authorization and recorded properly to perimit the preparation of financial statements in accordance with generally accepted accounting principles.
+The management of the City of East Palo Alto is responsible for establishing and maintaining internal control systems used in administering federal financial assistance In program. fulfilling that responsibility, estimates and judgments by management are required to assess the expected benefits and related costs of control procedures.
+The objectives internal control systems used in administering federal financial assistance programs are to provide management with reasonable, but not absolute, assurance that, with respect to federal financial assistance programs, resource consistent with laws, regulations, and policies; resources are safeguarded against waste, loss, and misuse; and reliable data are obtained, maintained, and fairly disclosed in reports.

-Because of inherent limitations in any system of internal accounting control, errors or irregularities may nevertheless occur and not be detected.
-Also, projection of any evaluation of the system to future periods is subject to the risk that procedures may become inadequate because of changes in conditions or that the degree of compliance with the procedures may deteriorate.
+Because of inherent limitations in any system of internal accounting and administrative controls used in administering federal financial assistance program, errors or irregularities may nevertheless occur and not be detected.
+Also, projection of any evaluation of the systems to future periods is subject to the risk that procedures may become inadequate because of changes in conditions or that the degree of compliance with the procedures may deteriorate.